 Greg Horton’s 1968 from Warrenton, MO

-Our last 1968 we are going to look at on the Vette Vues blog today belongs to Greg Horton from Warrenton, MO.
+The last 1968 we are going to look at on the Vette Vues blog today belongs to Greg Horton from Warrenton, MO.
 His ’68 has the L89 engine and is #11974.

 A cosmetic restoration was done in 1983-1984 by Jim Buck.
 In 1984, owner Jack Howell researched the history and secured affidavits from the previous owners and original documentation from Jaskula.
 Howell competed in multiple Mid-Atlantic Corvette Council events.
-In 1994, Brian Miller purchased the car, installed correct hoses, belts, plug wires, etc., preparing for NCRS judging.
+In 1994, Brian Miller purchased the car and installed the correct hoses, belts, plug wires, etc., preparing for NCRS judging.
 In 2000, Frank Elaqua acquired the L89 for his private collection.
 CCAS affirmed the cylinder block and trim tag after I purchased the car.
 In 2016, I commissioned Tim Thorpe for the restoration, and it has since achieved Bloomington Gold Certification, Regional, and National NCRS Top Flight.

 All of these cars were featured in the January 2020 issue of Vette Vues Magazine.